IsuruWeerakkodi/Filtering-App-Full-Stack/README.md

 ## Contribution

-Thank you for considering contributing to our project!
-We welcome contributions from the community to improve and grow this project.
+Thank you for considering contributing to my project!
+I welcome contributions from the community to improve and grow this project.

 ### How to Contribute